hannahmalm/running/notes.md

     │ └── environment.rb - Use file to connect up all files within the app, file loads bundler and all gems in gemfile ├── config.ru - Used for Rack based applications and for using Shotgun ├── db
+        - User - Needs a unique username and password_digest
+        - Log
     ├── public - holds front end assets such as css stylesheets and javascript directories